ni/measurement-plugin-labview/docs/README.md

     ![Measurement Logic VI](images/Measurement%20Logic%20VI.png)

 7. Create the user interface in `Measurement UI.vi` under the `<LibraryName>.lvlib\`.
 The control and indicator names in the user interface should match the `Measurement Configuration` and `Measurement Results`.
-If the datatype and name matches, then the data from the UI will send to the logic before execution and the results will be published to UI after measurement is run.
+If the data type and name match, then the data from the UI will send to the logic before execution, and the results will be published to UI after the measurement is run.
 By default, the UI file consists of an 'Array In' control and 'Array Out' indicator.

     ![Measurement UI](images/Measurement%20UI.png)